-This is Part 2 of the Chile Overlander Series.
+This is Part 2 of 3 in the Chile Overlander Series.
 To read Part 1, see here.

 There’s two words to describe the Pan American adventures we’ve had over the last couple of weeks.
 Stealth camping.
 It is always a toss-up on what kinds of adventures we’ll run into next, but the overland camps we’ve situated ourselves in lately have been the most epic we have experienced, and the highlight of this leg of the trip… so far.